 Gastric Sleeve vs Gastric Bypass: The Difference

 Gastric bypass and gastric sleeve surgeries might seem quite similar at first glance, at least on the surface.
 For instance, they both require both procedures to be similar in their objective of limiting food portions to help you shed excess weight.

-Both procedures are typically recommended for individuals with a Body Mass Index (BMI) over 40 or very obese, but recently, more surgeons start to recommend gastric sleeve in specific to people with low BMI.
+Both procedures are typically recommended for individuals with a Body Mass Index (BMI) over 40 or very obese, but recently, more surgeons have started to recommend gastric sleeve in Turkey to people with low BMI.